MicrosoftDocs/WindowsCommunityToolkitDocs/docs/services/MicrosoftGraph.md

 # MicrosoftGraph Service

+> [!WARNING]
+> (This API has been removed.
+For the latest guidance on using the Microsoft Graph see the [InteractiveProviderBehavior](../graph/providers/InteractiveProviderBehavior.md).)

 The **MicrosoftGraph** Service allows easy access to the Microsoft Graph in order to:

 * Retrieve User Information